 Get a monthly guide to kitchen cleaning and 5 clever organizing tricks.

-Your kitchen sees more activity than most rooms in your house.
-They don’t call it the heart of your home for nothing!
 But staying on top of kitchen cleaning tasks can feel overwhelming, especially when the space needs to stay sanitary for cooking.
 The solution?
 A manageable cleaning routine that divvies up kitchen cleaning into daily, weekly and monthly chores – and gives you peace of mind, too.

 Get in the habit of regularly cleaning easy-to-see areas.
 Taking a few moments to tackle highly visible, splatter-prone spots can make all the difference, plus it helps prevent grease and grime buildup on: